ish2028/MSeriesBle/README.md

 ```

 ### Listening to a specific bike
-To list to a specific bike simply set the `focusedBikeId` on `MSBluetooth` and register to receive notifications using
+To listen to a specific bike simply set the `focusedBikeId` on `MSBluetooth` and register to receive notifications using
 ```
 NotificationCenter.default.addObserver(
             forName: NSNotification.Name(MSBluetooth.BluetoothConnectionNotifications.BluetoothConnectionDidReceiveMachineBroadcast),